elkolorado/vinted-discord-bot/README.md

 The bot will start running and monitor the categories specified in the `main.js` file.
 You can configure the categories by editing the `catalogIds` field in the script, as explained in the comments.

-The bot will fetch the latest item added to each category and send the information to your Discord server.
+The bot will fetch the latest item added to each category and send the information to your console.

 ## Contributing